webfiles/acw-en-project/README.md

+# Disclaimer

+This code is for educational purposes only and should not be used in production environments.

 # CloudMart

 A simple static e-commerce demo website with a blue and white theme, featuring a chat widget powered by OpenAI.
 Built with Flask for easy deployment on AWS LightSail using Docker.